OsaMariam/OsaMariam/README.md

 ## Background

-Before security I spent years in banking at Fidelity Bank, then in sales and marketing.
-That means I understand how a financial institution actually runs, who has access to what, and why controls exist.
+Before security I spent years in sales and marketing then banking at Fidelity Bank.
+That means I understand how a financial institution actually runs, who has access to what and why controls exist.
 It turns out that is useful in this field.

 ## Find me